Kuželov: Sights

 Kuželov is known for a windmill, protected as a national cultural monument.
-It dates from 1842.
-It is a rare example of preserved Holland-type windmill.
-After the reconstruction, the mill is functional again and its interior houses an exposition about milling and life in the Horňácko region.
+It dates from 1842 and is a rare example of preserved Holland-type windmill.
+It served farmers for over a hundred years, but its operations ceased in 1946.
+In 1973, it was transferred to the administration of the Technical Museum in Brno, which carried out its reconstruction and renovation.
+After the reconstruction, the mill is functional again as a museum exhibit and its interior houses an exposition about milling and life in the Horňácko region.

+The main landmark of the centre of Kuželov is the Church of the Holy Trinity.
+It was originally a chapel, built in the Baroque style in 1718.
+The tower was added in 1770 and the chapel was converted into a church.